 While no one color has been proven to drive sales more successfully than others, the use of color psychology does appear to impact a brand's ability to make itself stand out.
 Many brands make use of the Isolation Effect, a principle that suggests that a unique color in a field of uniform hues will stand out more.
 Brands that apply this psychological principle to brightly colored call-to-action buttons on their monochromatic landing pages, or to bold packaging that stands out among competitors on store shelves, may have much more success in driving consumers to purchase.

 Color is just one of many psychological tools that marketers can use to build successful brands.
-Using psychology to reach and influence consumers is a specialized field – and is what makes the Master of Science in Applied Psychology degree unique.
-Learn more about how consumer psychology impacts marketing, and what career paths this field of study may hold, by visiting the USC Master of Science (MS) in Applied Psychology degree program online.
+Using psychology to reach and influence consumers is a specialized field – and is what makes the online Master of Science in Applied Psychology degree unique.
+Learn more about how consumer psychology impacts marketing, and what career paths this field of study may hold, by visiting the USC online Master of Science in Applied Psychology (MAPP) degree.

 Impact of Color on Marketing